The

 7th-level Spellbreaker Conclave feature

-Moreover, whenever your Quarry subjects you to a spell or magical effect that allows you to make a saving throw to take only half damage, you instead take no damage on a success, and only half damage on a failed saving throw.
+Moreover, if your Quarry subjects you to a spell or magical effect that allows you to make a saving throw to take only half damage, you instead take no damage on a success, and only half damage on a failed saving throw.

 Spellbane